-The Department of Landscape Architecture and Environmental Planning offers a professional master's degree, the Master of Landscape Architecture (MLA), and a Doctor of Philosophy (PhD) in Landscape Architecture and Environmental Planning.
+The Department of Landscape Architecture and Environmental Planning offers a professional graduate degree, the Master of Landscape Architecture (MLA), and a Doctor of Philosophy (PhD) in Landscape Architecture and Environmental Planning.

 Master of Landscape Architecture (MLA)

 The Master of Landscape Architecture degree is a professional degree accredited by the Landscape Architecture Accreditation Board, part of the American Society of Landscape Architects and qualifies graduates for licensure in California and elsewhere.
 The MLA program is certified as a STEM discipline.
-The program offers advanced education in landscape architecture from the scale of detailed form to that of the regional landscape.
-A core of courses in the department is required of all students, emphasizing the relationship between the design and the environmental planning aspects of the field.
-This core group forms the foundation for extended coursework in landscape design, urban and community design, and environmental planning.
+The program offers advanced education in landscape architecture and environmental planning from the scale of the site to the region to the ecosystem.
+The MLA requires a set of core courses for all students emphasizing cross-scaler analysis, representation, design and planning.
+This core pedagogy forms the foundation for extended coursework in specialized aspects of landscape design and environmental planning.